 If you have your mind on remarriage, you may want to consider mediation.
 You can negotiate modifications to your alimony and child support agreements with your spouse in mediation.
 A mediator can help you adjust support amounts appropriately given the new circumstances.
 Taking the matter to court can be a lengthy process, and the modification may or may not be what you had hoped for.
 Working with a mediator and your spouse on negotiating a reasonable modification agreement is often the best way to ensure a fair outcome.

 If you have questions about remarriage after divorce, contact Mediation Advantage Services for expert family law help.
-Experienced in divorce mediation, Polly A. Tatum can provide you with the information and guidance needed to negotiate alimony and child support agreements with your spouse.
+Experienced in divorce mediation, Law Office of Polly Tatum can provide you with the information and guidance needed to negotiate alimony and child support agreements with your spouse.
 Based in historic